dankctb/GPUNetBench/SM2SM/ONE2ONE/README.md

 - **Access Pattern:**
   - **Stream Access (`STRIDE=1`):** each thread accesses a different SMEM bank
   - **Strided Access (`STRIDE>1`):** simulates bank conflicts by accessing with a stride

----

-## License

-This project is released under the MIT License.
-Feel free to use, modify, and distribute.